docsforadobe/after-effects-expression-reference/docs/path-property.md

 Creates a path object from a set of points and tangents.
 The points are defined by an array of number pair arrays representing their `x`, `y` coordinates.
 The array length must be at least `1`, and can be of any greater length.
 The incoming and outgoing tangent handles of the points are defined by an array of number pair arrays representing their x, y offset coordinates.
 The length of the tangent arrays must be exactly the same as the points parameter.
-Tangent coordinate values are offset relative to the parent point’s coordinates. i.e., The value `[0,0]` creates no curvature at the incoming tangent.
+Tangent coordinate values are offset relative to the parent point's coordinates. i.e., The value `[0,0]` creates no curvature at the incoming tangent.
 The `points()`, `inTangents()`, `outTangents()`, and `isClosed()` methods of a path can be passed into the `points`, `inTangents`, `outTangents`, and `is_closed` parameters to duplicate a path.
 The points and tangents of the same path can be passed into `createPath()` with modifications to generate a different result.

 For example, the following expression will remove curves from Mask 1 by not passing the inTangents or outTangents parameters: